A quick and useful guide to the four main types of forex brokers

 ECN can be recognized by their low capital requirements and accessibility when it comes to seeing bid and ask price as well as price depth levels.

 Forex STP Broker – Straight Through Processing Broker

 Unlike most ECN, STP are market making brokers.
-Bear with us here, as now things get a bit complicated.
+Now things become a bit a bit complicated.

-The reason is that an algorithm which processes the trades determines the success and failure of the trade before it is processed.
+The reason is that an algorithm that processes the trades, determines the success and failure of the trade before it is processed.
 Bigger, more successful traders will likely have their trades processed, while smaller, unproven trades will likely not be put through.